Canadian Regulations for Travel Agencies in a Nutshell

 Quebec is a bit complex, and not only because my French is veeeeeeeery rusty.
 But, in the spirit of licensing, there are oodles and oodles of bureaucratic hoops to jump through.

-Like most licensing requirements, the Quebec Office of Consumer Protection (OPC) differentiates between travel agencies and travel counsellors.
-This is a line that can be pretty blurry for hosted agents, but I’ll bring it into focus below.
+Like most licensing requirements, the Quebec Office of Consumer Protection (OPC) differentiates between travel agencies and solo counsellors.
+This line between solo advisors and agencies can be pretty blurry for hosted agents, but I'll bring it into focus below.
 There are two primary pathways for licensing and certification in Quebec:

 1. An agency owner/manager: Requires license and certification

-Here’s OPC’s definition of an external agent, verbatim, “travel agents who are contractually bound to a single travel agency.
+OPC defines an external agent verbatim: "travel agents contractually bound to a single travel agency.
 Most of the time, they do not work in the office.
-These counselors may not receive clients at home unless a duplicate of the travel agency's permit has been issued for an establishment located at their address.”
+These counselors may not receive clients at home unless a duplicate of the travel agency's permit has been issued for an establishment located at their address."

 To become an agency manager, you need a general permit (or restricted permit) and certification.
-To become an external or hosted agent, you need only certification (and you must operate under a licensed agency).
+To become an external or hosted agent, you only need certification (and must operate under a licensed agency).

 Here's how to embark on that process!